 Workflows that are uploaded to KNIME Server are available through KNIME WebPortal for execution.

-Access to WebPortal using a standard web browser, as explained in the WebPortal browser section.
+Access to WebPortal using a standard web browser, as explained in the Accessing KNIME WebPortal section.

-After logging in, KNIME WebPortal main page is displayed, showing the available spaces or workflows, as shown in Figure 6.
+After signing in, KNIME WebPortal main page is displayed, showing the available spaces or workflows, as shown in Figure 7.

-You can log out from KNIME WebPortal clicking the icon in the upper-right corner of KNIME WebPortal.
+You can sign out from KNIME WebPortal clicking Sign out in the upper-right corner of KNIME WebPortal.